Medical Devices

 Class Ir

-- Definition: Reusable non-invasive surgical medical devices with low risk
+- Definition: Reusable surgical devices

 - Examples: non-invasive instruments like clamps, clips, drills, scissors, saws